Pankajse/GoRide/Frontend/README.md

-# Uber Clone Frontend
+# GoRide Frontend

-This project is the frontend part of the Uber Clone application, built using React and Vite.
+This project is the frontend part of the GoRide application, built using React and Vite.

 ## Features